cyx-1/stackOverflow/README.md

 defaults write com.sublimetext.3 ApplePressAndHoldEnabled -bool false https://gist.github.com/kconragan/2510186

-### Question: What is the package that needs to be installed in Sublime to get markdown support? [sublime]
+### Question: What is the package that needs to be installed in Sublime to get markdown support? [sublime] [markdown]
  * Download MarkDownPreview: Cmd-Shift-P - Package Control: Install Package
  * Use: Cmd-Shift-P - Markdown Preview: preview in browser